 List features Ryan Tannehill, Drew Pinsky and more.This list answers the questions, "Which celebrities were biology majors?" and "Which famous people studied biology?"

-David Drew Pinsky, best known as Dr. Drew, is an American board-certified internist, addiction medicine specialist, and media personality.
-He has hosted the nationally syndicated radio talk show Loveline since the show's inception in 1984.
-On television, he hosts the talk show Dr. Drew On Call on HLN, and hosted the canceled daytime series Lifechangers on the The CW.
-In addition, he serves as producer and starred in the VH1 show Celebrity Rehab with Dr. Drew, and its spinoffs Sex Rehab with Dr. Drew, Celebrity Rehab Presents Sober House and hosts podcasts on the Adam Carolla podcast network.
-Pinsky is also Assistant Clinical Professor of Psychiatry at the Keck School of Medicine at the ...more
+David Drew Pinsky (born September 4, 1958), commonly known as Dr. Drew, is an American celebrity doctor who is an internist, addiction medicine specialist, and media personality.
+He hosted the nationally syndicated radio talk show Loveline from the show's inception in 1984 until its end in 2016.
+On television, he hosted the talk show Dr. Drew On Call on HLN and the daytime series Lifechangers on The CW.
+In addition, he served as producer and starred in the VH1 show Celebrity Rehab with Dr. Drew, and its spinoffs Sex Rehab with Dr. Drew, Celebrity Rehab Presents Sober House and podcasts on the Adam Carolla podcast network.
+Pinsky is a former medical director for the Department of Chemical ...more on Wikipedia

-Catherine Ann "Cat" Cora is an American professional chef best known for her featured role as an "Iron Chef" on the Food Network television show Iron Chef America and as co-host of Around the World in 80 Plates on Bravo. ...more
+Catherine Ann Cora (born April 3, 1967) is an American professional chef best known for her featured role as an "Iron Chef" on the Food Network television show Iron Chef America and as co-host of Around the World in 80 Plates on Bravo. ...more on Wikipedia

 Birthplace: Jackson, Mississippi, United States of America